peakshift/bitcoin-ux/payments/lightning-payments.md

     _**Caveat:** if a path participant sits on two routes, there's a risk they can take the revealed preimage from payment of one invoice and collect settlement on the second invoice before the recipient is able to settle their hodl invoice_

+### Keysend

+The `keysend` feature is a way for a sender to send a payment to a iven recipient over the Lightning Network without first having an invoice from the recipient to send against.

+#### Common criticisms

+**No cryptographic proof of payment for the sender**
+A common concern you would hear is that the sender does not have in hand a signed invoice that matches to the preimage they would hold for the payment as there would be in a standard transaction.
+This means that there is technically nothing proving that the preimage was given to the recipient and settled along a route back to the sender (_see Rusty Russell's response, [tweet](https://twitter.com/rusty_twit/status/1346582657363181568) | [img](./assets/img/lightning-payments-keysend-rusty.png)_).

+Not everyone agrees with this perspective though since not everyone puts the same level of importance on having this cryptographic linkage for a fulfilled payment.
+- Conner Fromknecht from Lightning Labs ([tweet](https://twitter.com/bitconner/status/1349178391073746944) | [img](./assets/img/lightning-payments-keysend-conner.png))
+- Alex Bosworth from Lightning Labs ([img](./assets/img/lightning-payments-keysend-alex.png))

 ---